maomaoaichirou/wangyi-test/readme.md

 ### 1. Create Postgresql database by AWS RDS

-Create Postgresql Database instance by using RDS.
+Create PostgreSQL Database instance by using RDS.

 Update `conf.toml` with defined database settings.